 The Safe Kids Canada website suggests the following guidelines for judging when your child is ready to ride on her own:

 It’s also vital that the rider fits the bike.
-A good cycling shop should be able to help you find the right size, but a here’s a loose guide: while straddling the seat, your child should be able to place both feet on the ground, and his knees shouldn’t interfere with the handlebars while he’s pedaling.
+A good cycling shop should be able to help you find the right size, but a here’s a loose guide: while straddling the seat, your child should be able to place both feet on the ground, and his knees shouldn’t interfere with the handlebars while he’s pedalling.

 Use your head